View Our Interactive Map →

 • improved journey time reliability

-Appraisal of transport scenarios as required by the ‘Common Appraisal Framework for Transport Projects and Programmes’ (CAF), as published by Department of Transport, Tourism and Sport (2016), requires a Multi-Criterial Analysis (MCA) to be undertaken based on six criteria:
+Appraisal of transport scenarios as required by the Transport Appraisal Framework’ (TAF), as published by Department of Transport advises that Multi-Criterial Analysis (MCA) is undertaken based on seven criteria:

 • To address road safety issues by reducing the rate and severity of collisions on the road network, in particular the existing N20 between Cork and Limerick.

-• To support the RSA Road Safety Strategy through the provision of a safe, forgiving and consistent standard of improved route.
+• To support the National Road Safety Strategy through the provision of a safe, forgiving and consistent standard of improved route.

-• To support the provision of a service area for rest breaks between Cork and Limerick and ultimately Galway (Atlantic Corridor).
+• To support the provision of a freight hub for rest breaks between Cork and Limerick and ultimately Galway (Atlantic Corridor).

-• To ensure consideration of sustainable development principles and measures to minimise effects on the environment including potential climate change effects.
+• To implement demand management measures to encourage the use of public transport and active travel facilities, and minimise effects on the environment including potential climate change effects.

 • To provide infrastructure which will allow for the progressive electrification of our mobility systems.